-The post below recommends techniques to improve your security on line, but that's not much use if your computer/smartphone/tablet is insecure.
+The post below recommends techniques to improve your on line security, but that's not much use if your computer/smartphone/tablet is insecure.
 All your private content could be viewed remotely.

 If you install a Windows operating system onto a computer and connect it to the internet without the firewall enabled and updating the computer, it only takes seconds for malware to discover and infiltrate your computer.
 Your computer can then become part of a botnet and commanded to send spam, attack other computers, etc without your knowledge (until you wonder why you've exceeded your data allowance).
 Apple and Linux/Android based operating systems are also insecure if they are not kept up to date.